Thrikodithanam Mahavishnu Temple: Religious importance

 Arputha Narayana temple is revered in Nalayira Divya Prabhandam, the 7th–9th century Vaishnava canon, by Nammalvar.
 The temple is classified as a Divya Desam, one of the 108 Vishnu temples that are mentioned in the book.
 The temple is also believed to be the place where Kutakkuttu, a dance form where ladies hold an umbrella while dancing is practiced during worship.

-The temple is open from 4 am to 10 am and 4 pm to 7 pm on all days leaving festive days.
-The two major festivals celebrated in the temple are Vaikunta Ekadasi and Thiruvonam.
-The main annual festival for ten days each year in the month of Karthikai (October/November).
-It is believed that Shiva, in his fury, started burning the region.
-Brahma pleaded to Shiva to relieve off the issue.
-Shiva was pleased by the devotion and burnt the lanps.
-To commemorate the event, Karthikai festival is celebrated in the temple every year.
-Gokulashtami and all other festivals related to Vishnu are celebrated in the temple.
 The temple is under the administration of the Travancore Devaswom Board.